Othereum/Otherengine/Guide/English/Development Setup.md

   Scripts are not available in Windows.
 Use [vcpkg](https://github.com/microsoft/vcpkg) to install the library.

   > **NOTE**: The default triplet for vcpkg is x86-window.
 To install the x64 package, you must specify it.
-  > 예) `vcpkg install sdl2:x64-windows glew:x64-windows`
+  > ex) `vcpkg install sdl2:x64-windows glew:x64-windows`
   >
   > You can also change the default triplet.
 You can set the value of the system environment variable `VCPKG_DEFAULT_TRIPLET` to `x64-window`.